 It’s a masterpiece created by the elements.
 In 400 AD, Mt.
 Iraya erupted and scattered andesite rocks around the northern half of Batan, which is now Basco, from the fiery guts of the earth.
-The mighty wind from the Pacific pushed the waves to lap the rough rocks, polishing it in the process.
+The Pacific’s mighty winds pushed the waves to lap the rough rocks, polishing it in the process.
 The result: a boulder beach that we now call Valugan.

 Valugan means “east” in the Ivatan language.
 Boulders fill the jagged eastern edge of Batan Island like marbles recklessly dumped in a corner.
 The elements here are at war.
 The wind is whistling, the sea slapping the shore, and sharp cliffs breaking the tides.
 Yet, there is something so trance-inducing about the whole action.
 Like the ironically named ocean it faces, Valugan Beach is absolutely pacifying.